PrestaShop/prestashop.github.io/about.md

 **Feature requests**

-If you want to see some feature added to PrestaShop, please vote or open a proposal on our XXXXXXX.
+If you want to see some feature added to PrestaShop, please vote or open a proposal on our [UserVoice](http://feedback.prestashop.com/forums/124931-general).

 **Bug report**